-This year, the Children’s Museum of Pittsburgh celebrates 10 years of Tough Art, an innovative artist residency program that challenges artists and audiences to rethink their ideas of interactive museum experiences in one of the toughest venues – a children’s museum.
-Participating artists are often surprised to see how their artworks connect with visitors outside of the typical museum environment and learn what it takes to create artwork that can sustain the rigors of a hands-on environment.
+This innovative artist residency program challenges artists and audiences to rethink their ideas of interactive museum experiences in one of the toughest venues – a children’s museum.
+Participating artists learn how their artworks connect with visitors outside of the typical museum environment, and what it takes to create artwork that can sustain the rigors of a hands-on environment.

 About the Tough Art program:

 Learn how you can apply for the Tough Artist program, or other artist residencies at the Museum, here.